 Down jackets are available with anywhere between 4 ounces and 20 ounces of fill weight.
 Comparing fill weight is most useful when all jackets in question have a similar fill power rating.

-When selecting a winter jacket, it’s important to choose based on the kind of protection you will regularly need.
-While the best jackets are useful in a variety of conditions, certain styles, features, and materials are better suited for certain kinds of weather.
+When selecting a winter jacket, it’s important to choose one based on the kind of protection you will most need.
+The best jackets are useful in a variety of conditions.
+But certain styles, features, and materials are better suited for certain kinds of weather.

 Hood size, jacket length, and pocket design are some of the variables that will determine how well your jacket protects against the elements.

 For wet conditions such as rain and sleet, prioritize a jacket with a waterproof shell.
 On this list, the Arc’teryx Therme stands out for its outstanding ability to keep the wearer dry.